Khndzristan, Nagorno-Karabakh

 Khndzristan (Խնձրիստան) or Almaly (Almalı) is a village in the Khojaly District of Azerbaijan, in the region of Nagorno-Karabakh.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 Name

 The Armenian name of the village literally means 'place of apples' and supposedly derives from the fact that there were many apple trees on the site of the village.
 The Azerbaijani name of the village is composed of the word alma 'apple' and the adjective-forming suffix -lı.

 Geography

 The village is located in a hilly, forested area on the right side of the river Khachinchay.
 There are many springs in the village's vicinity.

 History

 In the past, part of the village's population came from the now-ruined nearby settlement called Bren Shen.
 In 1772, an oil press was founded in the village, the stones of which were later used to build a silken goods factory.
 Historically, the village was the seat of the Melik-Mirzakhanian meliks (local Armenian lords).
 In the 18th century, a member of this dynasty, Mirza Khan, who was the overseer of Khndzristan, conspired with Melik Shahnazar II and Panah Ali Khan to assassinate Melik Allahverdi of Khachen.
 Mirza Khan then received Allahverdi's melikdom as a reward.
 At one point, Azerbaijanis from the village moved and founded a new village to the south of Aghdam, naming it Xındırıstan after their original village.
 During the Soviet period, the village was a part of the Askeran District of the Nagorno-Karabakh Autonomous Oblast.